chriscnam/CFMIP_LidarRadar/README.md

 # Model Input Variables
 Unfortunately, due to file size and availability, no supplementary data will be provided for this script.
 Please note that within the NCL script, all IPSL+simulator files AND variable names must be replaced.
-The files below are merely and example of which variables are needed to create the plots.
+The Model files listed below are merely an example of which variables are needed to create the plots.

 | Frequency |	Variable |	Variable labels |	Unit |	Example File |
 | ------------- | ------------- | ------------- | ------------- | ------------- |